 While most people assume a person’s job is the first thing to suffer from an addiction, in reality, drug and alcohol abuse first manifests in dysfunctional relationships.
 The typical person suffering from an addiction has a pattern of unhealthy relationships.
 In the early stages of sobriety, relationships can divert the newly sober from focusing on their recovery, leading to relapse if they are not careful.

 Creating new relationships during recovery is a common experience.
-Many of those relationships with peers can enhance the life of a person in recovery and help them stay on the path to sober living.
-Romantic relationships, however, may not offer the same value to a person with a substance use disorder.
-Today, let’s talk about some of the risks connected to dating while in recovery.
+Many relationships with peers can enhance a person’s life in recovery and help them stay on the path to sober living.
+Romantic relationships, however, may not offer the same value to someone with a substance use disorder.
+Today, let’s talk about some of the risks of dating while in recovery.

 Five Reasons to Hold Off Dating in Early Recovery

 1: Dating distracts you from your main goal of discovering and defining your sober self.

 The beginning of a recovery process is all about learning a new way to live.
 This work involves learning new skills, practicing the disciplines needed for a new way of life, repairing relationships, seeking support from others in recovery, and more.
 You’re creating a healthy new version of yourself, your sober self.

 Romantic relationships can be demanding.
 They require a great deal of time and energy.
 Dating while getting your recovery started prematurely shifts your focus to another person when you still need time to care for yourself properly.

 2: Dating can contribute to a risk of relapse in early sobriety.

 Even harmonious relationships have a level of stress that can distract someone from the work of recovery.
 New relationships bring with them a sense of uncertainty at the beginning that can cause stress, too.
 These stressors in any relationship must be managed, and a person early in recovery may not yet have the tools to manage them.